 Creating logo design objectives

-Based on the collated information, pull out the essential information to create a list of objectives which the logo design is to fulfill.
+Based on the collated information, pull out the essential information to create a list of objectives which the logo design is to fulfil.

 A bullet point list makes it easy for your client to skim through, which also allows them to assess the project and make any changes needed before you begin.
-This also acts as a tick-list you can follow whilst designing, and a reference point to refer back to when presenting designs.
+This also acts as a tick-list you can follow whilst you work on the design, and a reference point to refer back to when presenting.

 Once you have created a project brief it’s (really) important that your client, and the decision maker if it’s a different person, checks and approves the brief before you proceed with any designs.
 Theirs nothing worse than working on designs and getting to a presentation where you and your client have different expectations.

 The importance of a design brief: Success or Failure

 I can’t stress the importance of a solid design brief.
 You might get lucky, but from experience, if your design brief is poor, even if you think the designs are good, they are most likely to be rejected by the client, simply because you failed to understand what you were trying to achieve.